pedrofialho/next-starter/README.md

 ## VS Code Extensions and Settings

+This template includes extensions and settings recommendations to enhance the development experience with VS Code.

 You can browse and enable recommended extensions for VS Code with the `Extensions: Show Recommended Extensions` command.

 Copy `.vscode/settings.recommended.json` to `.vscode/settings.json` to use recommended optimal settings like format/lint on save and other niceties.